How should I backup my project?

 Note: The automatic backups configured in the project settings should not be confused with session autosaves.
 Autosaves record the session (not the project), and occur once every 5 minutes.
 Only one autosave is available per session as each new autosave overwrites the previous one.
 As soon as the session is manually saved on closing, the last autosave is discarded (see Autosaves in Project vs Session).
-In contrast, the Automatic Backup creates and keeps a number of copies of the project database (as defined by the user) at a user-defined frequency.
+In contrast, the Automatic Backup creates and keeps several copies of the project database (as defined by the user) at a user-defined frequency.

 When creating or configuring a project, you can enable automatic backups by selecting Perform automatic backups under the Backup Settings section.
 Specify the number of hours that must pass for Insight to create a new backup and the number of copies you want the system to keep before deleting older copies.

 The automatic backup creates a copy of the .dugprj project database file in a .backup folder in your project directory.
 Before backing up, Insight will check if there are other users logged in (an "integrity check"), and locks the project from being modified while it backs up the project database to the backup folder.
 At every start-up of the project, Insight will automatically check if the required hours have passed to create a backup.
-It it has, then it will create one.
+If it has, then it will create one.

 Note: If your database is corrupted, Insight will disable access to the database until the project is fixed.
-This is to prevent any further file corruption, and prevent Insight from generating backups of the corrupted project.
-If your database is corrupted, please consult our support team at firstname.lastname@example.org.
+This is to prevent any further file corruption and prevent Insight from generating backups of the corrupted project.
+If your database is corrupted, please consult our support team at [email protected].
 You might be required to send diagnostic logs of your project session to help us understand why it is happening (see Viewing and Sending Diagnostic Logs).